yqkee0411/energy_monitoring/README.md

 :-------------------------:|:-------------------------:
 <img width="550" height="577" alt="Screenshot 2025-07-31 at 12 41 21 PM" src="https://github.com/user-attachments/assets/4ebe25a0-4866-4e89-b6a1-ee96ceabe362" /> | <img width="550" height="470" alt="Screenshot 2025-07-31 at 12 41 40 PM" src="https://github.com/user-attachments/assets/21925114-8e71-47ad-a3fd-6bebe3970412" />

-So from the details of the phase 1 I can see that my fridge is constantly running with cycle of the compressor running and i am able to know roughly electricity used by it.
+So from the details of the phase 1 I can see that my fridge is constantly running with cycle of the compressor and i am able to know roughly electricity used by it.

 ---

 ## Sample YAML
-The YAML is setup for sensor **Total energy**, **Total energy (today)** and **Total Power** for a setting up a utility meter in Home Assistant, needed on three phase power in, not require if it is single phase
+The YAML is setup for sensor **Total energy**, **Total energy (today)** and **Total Power** for a setting up a utility meter in Home Assistant, needed on three phase setup, not require for single phase

 ```
-//If you already have other sensor in config, no need to add in the "template:" just continue
+#If you already have other sensor in config, no need to add in the "template:" just continue
 template:
     - sensors:
         energy_total_template: